krajeshj/Streetcar0719/ExploratoryDataAnalysis.md

 ### 1. Introduction

-I am using Datasets provided by Cincinnati Area Geographic Information System (CAGIS).
+Datasets provided by Cincinnati Area Geographic Information System (CAGIS) are being used in the this project.
 A Street car is being introduced in the City of Cincinnati.
-Its economic benefit is being analyzed and forecast in this Project.
-A Buffer zone has been established around the street-car route.
-It is further divided into CORE, CENTER and EDGEA subset of features have been seleced from the original .csv file.
-In the following section we explore the data in 3 csv files by plotting the market Land Value and a count of onbservations catergorized by Existing Land Use Code.
+Its economic benefit is being analyzed and forecast in this project.
+A 1000 ft buffer zone has been established around the street-car route.
+It is further divided into CORE, CENTER and EDGE buffer zones.
+A subset of featureshave been seleced from the original .csv file.
+In the following sections, an exploratory analysis of the parcels in the buffer zone has been performed the market Land Value and a distribution of observations based on Existing Land Use Code has been performed.

 ### 2. Pre-Procesing